CatChenal/SuperShopperPath/README.md

 # Details:
 ### Proof of concept:

 * User generates a supermarket floor plan from memory on a canvas using labeled rectangles to represent locations.
-  ** Save to json, example:
+  ** Save to json; example:
   ```
   # market_XYZ.json:
   [